Laixishi/Model-based-VI-LCB/README.md

 # Model-based-VI-LCB
-This repository records the code for the evaluation of VI-LCB
+This repository includes the code for the evaluation of VI-LCB in the gambler's problem.